raok/image-resizer/README.md

 3 __If you only want to run the app on your local machine__, jump to step 7.

 4 next we need the image resizer app on our vagrant box.
-For this you will need to do a `git clone git@bitbucket.org:hevnly/image-resizer.git` in your develop branch of hevnly.dev.
+For this you will need to do a `git clone git@bitbucket.org:hevnly/image-resizer.git` in your develop branch of hevnly.dev, and run `npm install`.

 5 we will also need to get `eevy`.
 Make sure you download it to the same directory as your `conf.yml` file.
 You can get it with the command `wget https://github.com/hevnly/eevy/releases/download/0.2.1/eevy` while in your develop branch and give eevy permissions with `chmod +x eevy`.
 Or you can go to [https://github.com/hevnly/eevy/releases](https://github.com/hevnly/eevy/releases), and download the latest version of `eevy` and then copy it to your vagrant box with using `scp`.